monaxov/acadia/README.md

 - inability to integrate into third-party applications
 - the only supported OS is Windows

-Also, however the "read entire graph" button is mentioned,   it is absent and you have a single option to move through the representation manually, entry by entry.
+Moreover, however the "read entire graph" button is mentioned,   it is absent and you have a single option to move through the representation manually, entry by entry.
 The latter could be a good extra feature, but only when combined with an ability  to provide an instant impression.
 Once again, that ability is the very thing that makes visual plots so handy.
 Now we should take those drawbacks into  account and try to create a tool which